adamfinkelstein/hepcat-chair/README.md

 ## One-time setup

-To set up the python virtual environment (one time)
+To set up the python virtual environment (one time), needed for fake.py:

 ```
 python3 -m venv venv